openvinotoolkit/nncf/README.md

 NNCF provides [samples](#post-training-quantization) that demonstrate Post-Training Quantization usage for PyTorch, TensorFlow, ONNX, OpenVINO.

 To start the algorithm the user should provide:
+1) Original model.
-1) Validation part of the dataset.
+2) Validation part of the dataset.
-2) Data transformation function from original dataset format to the NNCF required format.
+3) Data transformation function from original dataset format to the NNCF required format.
 Every backend demands the own return value format of transformation function.
 Please, take a look at the full [description](./docs/compression_algorithms/post_training/Quantization.md).
-3) Original model.

 The basic workflow steps:
-1) Initialize the data transformation function.
+1) Create the data transformation function.
-2) Initialize NNCF Dataset with the validation dataset.
+2) Initialize NNCF Dataset with the validation dataset and the transformation function.
 3) Run the quantization pipeline.

 #### ONNX usage example